-- (a) Operating activities include all transactions and other events that are not investing activities.
-Included within operating activities is non-cash dividend income received in the form of units as opposed to cash. - (b) Investing activities are those activities relating to the acquisition, holding and disposal of investments.
+- (b) Investing activities are those activities relating to the acquisition, holding and disposal of investments.
 Investments can include securities not falling within the definition of cash.
-Included within investing activities are non-cash purchases of investments relating to distributions received in the form of units as opposed to cash. - (c) Cash is considered to be cash on hand (including related party cash receivable / payable), current accounts in banks which are net of bank overdrafts, call deposits and short term investments which are convertible to cash within two working days. - (d) Call deposits include amounts for day to day cash management as well as amounts for investment purposes.
-For the purpose of the Statement of Cash Flows these have all been treated as cash or cash equivalents. - (e) There are no restrictions on cash or cash equivalents which would impact realisation of cash balances.
+Included within investing activities are non-cash purchases of investments relating to distributions received in the form of units as opposed to cash. - (c) Cash is considered to be cash on hand (including related party cash receivable/payable), current accounts in banks which are net of bank overdrafts, call deposits and short term investments which are convertible to cash within two working days. - (d) Call deposits include amounts for day to day cash management as well as amounts for investment purposes.
+For the purpose of the statement of cash flows these have all been treated as cash or cash equivalents. - (e) There are no restrictions on cash or cash equivalents which would impact realisation of cash balances.

-(xi) Critical accounting estimates and judgements
+(x) Critical accounting estimates and judgements